Office of the Superintendent of Financial Institutions

 Please include the add-back to CET1 pertaining to transitional arrangements for ECL provisioning (as a positive amount) in line:

 For DSIBs and SMSBs, the following lines should be inserted in the Pillar 3 Leverage Ratio Common Disclosure (LR2) template:

 For D-SIBs, the following lines should be inserted in the Pillar 3 Key metrics - TLAC requirements (KM2) template:

-For the Leverage Requirements Return, institutions should reflect their exemptions in total on-balance sheet assets (DPAs 1101 and 1108).
-That is, central bank reserves and sovereign issued securities should be removed from the total on-balance sheet assets.
+For the Leverage Requirements Return, institutions should reflect their exemptions of central bank reserves in total on-balance sheet assets (DPAs 1101 and 1108).
 Total on-balance sheet assets will be reconciled to the accounting balance sheet via DPA 1605.
 Institutions should reflect the total exemptions made to the exposure measure in DPA 1101 via DPA 1605 as a negative number.

 The definition of central bank reserves is meant to follow the guidance included in OSFI's LAR Guideline (i.e., Chapter 2, footnote 14).
 Balances that an institution has in its settlement account at the Bank of Canada should be included in the central bank reserves amount.
 The exclusion of central bank reserves is not limited to Canadian central bank reserves only as it is intended to cover all central bank reserves an institution holds across jurisdictions, which would also include, for example, reserves institutions hold with the US Federal Reserve.